-A physically-deformed and mentally-disturbed charismatic genius who was one of the architects who took part in the construction of the opera.
-He has been extorting money from the Opera's management for many years and enters in a conflict with the new managers once they don't listen to his demands.
+A physically deformed and mentally disturbed charismatic genius who was one of the architects who took part in the construction of the opera.
+He has been extorting money from the Opera's management for many years and enters into a conflict with the new managers once they don't listen to his demands.
 He falls in love with Christine and begins to tutor her, telling her that he is the Angel of Music of whom her father had spoken.

 - Above the Influence

 - Adaptational Attractiveness/Hollywood Homely: The shows and the 2004 movie in particular tone down his deformities and make him appear less frightening.